-Did you know that your framed document is vulnerable to damage from many different sources?
+Did you know that your framed document is vulnerable to fading, mildew, and disintegration from many different sources?
+That’s why it is essential that you protect framed artwork and documents from the get-to to prevent irreparable damage.
 Below are the descriptions of some of the most pervasive causes of deterioration, which include moisture, insects, acids, and light.

 Any framed document or piece of work is vulnerable to damage if moisture from the air is absorbed into the paper.
 This can warp the paper and encourage mold growth.
 A mild effect of moisture damage is cockling, which causes a sheet of paper to expand more in one direction than another, creating a wavy appearance inside the frame rather than lying flat.
 If the effects are not severe and not detracting from the piece, conservators recommend leaving the artwork or document alone rather than stretching or mounting the piece.
 Artwork will change according to the weather, appearing wavy in hot, humid months and more flat at cooler times during the year, so stretching the art could ultimately damage the piece more than letting the paper react naturally.